Complete Guide To Ant Keeping

 Where Should I Put Her?

 Okay, you just caught your first queen ant, and now she’s probably sitting inside some sort of small plastic container.
-These types of containers are not very good for housing a small ant colony in its founding stage, and they can actually create more harm than good!
+These types of containers are not very good for housing a small ant colony in its founding stage, and they can actually do more harm than good!

 They lack the right amount of humidity, and they don’t have a proper water source.
 They are also very difficult to maintain, as the living space of the colony is extremely limited.